keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

 ---
 title: Shipyard
-description: Information about Shipyard.yaml, sequences and tasks to define processes and workflows.
+description: Information about shipyard, sequences and tasks to define processes and workflows.
 weight: 25
 keywords: [0.8.x-manage]
 aliases: